Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor

 To summarize, we have shown that, at low frequencies, a macroscopic quantum Hall bar is a perfect 1D conductor exhibiting a vanishing longitudinal resistance and a finite inductance.
-By fitting its dependence on the filling fraction and on the sample geometry using a simple long range effective Coulomb interaction model, we have shown that it reflects the effective quantum inertia of charge carriers within the edges of the quantum Hall bar.
+By fitting its dependence on $\nu$ and on the sample geometry using a simple long range effective Coulomb interaction model in the spirit of Büttiker {\it et al} \cite{Christen-1996-1}, we have shown that it reflects the effective quantum inertia of charge carriers within the edges of the quantum Hall bar.
 Contrary to the case of superconductors where carrier inertia arises from the effective mass of the Cooper pairs, here it reflects how Coulomb interactions alter the propagation of low-frequency massless edge-magnetoplasmon modes.
-A quantum Hall bar of size much larger than the electron's coherence length thus appears as a quantum conductor not only in the d.c. regime but also at low frequencies in the a.c. regime.
-Although the low frequency response is not universal, its dependence on the filling fraction and sample geometry can be understood using a simple model which is formally similar to the one used for gated nano-fabricated samples \cite{Hashisaka-2012-1}.
-Therefore macroscopic samples can provide a rescaled test-bed for studying the scattering properties of edge-magnetoplasmons in $\si{\micro\meter}$-sized quantum coherent samples.
+Remarkably, the experimental data can be understood using a simple model which is formally similar to the one used for gated nano-fabricated samples \cite{Hashisaka-2012-1,Hashisaka-2018-1}: starting from chiral charge transport with bare velocity $v_{\text{d}}(\nu)$, we include Coulomb interactions with the other edges via classical electrostatics and edge structure geometry from Ref. \cite{Chklovskii-1992-1}.
+Going beyond this phenomenological but practical model would involve a multiscale treatment combining our approach to inter-channel interactions with a self-consistent microscopic approach solving the problem of electrons in the presence of intra-channel Coulomb interactions \cite{Armagnat-2019-1,Armagnat-2020-1,Roussely-2018-1}.

+Finally, macroscopic samples may provide a rescaled test-bed for studying the scattering properties of edge-magnetoplasmons in $1$ to $\SI{100}{\micro\meter}$-sized samples.
 Studying a.c. transport properties of macroscopic samples up to radio-frequencies could thus open the way to realizing controlled quantum linear components for quantum nano-electronics in 1D edge channels, with possible applications to electron \cite{Bocquillon-2014-1} and micro-wave quantum optics in ballistic quantum conductors \cite{Grimsmo-2016-1}.

-\begin{small} In this Supplementary Information, we discuss a simple evaluation of the kinetic inductance of a quantum Hall bar at filling fraction $\nu$, compare it to its geometric inductance.
-We then move directly towards a more realistic evaluation of experimental relevant quantities.
-First, we connect these quantities to the way a quantum Hall bar scatters ac currents.
-To compute this scattering properties, we use the edge magnetoplasmon scattering method which takes into account Coulomb interactions between the opposite channels of the quantum Hall bar.
-Moreover, we connect these scattering properties to the finite frequency admittance of the quantum Hall bar. \end{small}